Daniel-KM/OaiPmhGateway/README.md

 [OAI-PMH] of the [Open Archives] organization.
 So with this plugin, any OAI-PMH harvester can harvest a static repository exposed by Omeka.

-Such a repository is a simple xml file that can be built with any editor.
+Such a static repository is a simple xml file that can be built with any editor.
 The build process can be automated with the plugin [Archive Folder], that transforms any local or remote directory of files and/or metadata files into a standard static repository.

 So, to try it quickly, install [OAI-PMH Repository], [OAI-PMH Harvester], [OAI-PMH Gateway], and [Archive Folder] and follow the instructions in the [readme of Archive Folder].